I am an SEO.

 If you’re looking for the most up-to-date onsite SEO guide that the web has to offer, check out the Diggity Evergreen Onsite SEO Guide by entering your email below.
 I update this guide once every few months with newly standardized onsite procedures produced straight from the Diggity Lab.

-My free blog posts highlight the exact same strategies I use to rank my own sites.
-You’ll find up-to-date techniques for both onsite and offsite SEO.
+That said, my free blog posts highlight the exact same strategies I use to rank my own sites.
+You’ll find up-to-date techniques for both onsite, offsite, and technical SEO.
 Be sure to subscribe to my email list so you don’t miss any updates to the blog:

 Still Have Questions?